zachariahsharma/AutoCAM/app/api/README.md

 ## API Key Scopes
 - teams:read - Able to read details about the teams that the key is assigned to
+- teams:members:read - Able to read all members of the team
-- team:invites:read - Able to read outgoing invites
+- teams:invites:read - Able to read outgoing invites
-- team:invites:send - Able to send invites
+- teams:invites:send - Able to send invites
-- team:invites:cancel - Able to cancel invites
+- teams:invites:cancel - Able to cancel invites
 - part_categories:read - Able to read part categories
 - part_categories:write - Able to INSERT, UPDATE, and DELETE part categories
 - parts:read - Able to read parts